10 Summer Programs in West Virginia for High Schoolers in 2025

 Application Deadline: Closed, but a waitlist is open

-Participants in this summer program learn the basic knowledge and skills used by forensic scientists and get to practice at a mock crime scene.
-Topics covered by this week-long program include latent fingerprints, death investigation, comparative analysis, forensic biology/chemistry, and bloodstain pattern analysis.
+Participants in this summer program learn the basic knowledge and techniques used by forensic scientists and get to put them into practice at a mock crime scene.
+Topics covered by this weeklong program include latent fingerprints, death investigation, toolmarks, forensic biology/chemistry, court testimony, and crime scene investigation.

 2. Brain Camp